mpdubbin/mpdubbin/README.md

 Most of my work has been done at, well, work.
 Personal projects to showcase skills and interests are in progress and I will update this file accordingly.
 Thanks for checking out my page.

 **Current Projects**
-1. Repo to check a specific company's webpage for job updates.
+1. Repo to check a specific company's webpage for job updates ([job_updates](https://github.com/mpdubbin/job_updates).

 **Planned Projects**:
 1. Job Description Autopopulator